cpichard/filesequence/README.md

 Description
 ------------

-Filesequence is a toy project to learn and practice haskell.
-It contains a library and a few tools to manipulate sequences of files, like seqls to display the list of sequences in a directory.
-In terms of functionality it's pretty similar to python computer graphic kit http://cgkit.sourceforge.net/doc2/filesequencetools.html or PySeq http://rsgalloway.github.com/pyseq/ which are widely used in the vfx industry.
+Filesequence was a toy project to learn and practice haskell.
+As of today it contains a library and a bunch of tools that makes the life easier when you have to work with sequences of files, and is perfectly usable in production.
+By sequence of files we mean a set of files with a common prefix and suffix and a "counter" number in between.
+This library is specially tailored for the visual effect and post production industries, where the sequence of images or geometries generally share the same patterns.

-Synopsis
+Tools
 --------

+###seqls
+List sequences of files in a directory

-seqls [-Rg] [-f nuke|rv|printf] [files ...] [directories ...]
+`seqls [-Rgl] [-f nuke|rv|printf] [files ...] [directories ...]`

+###seqsum
+Compute the hash value of all sequence of file in directories.
+It processes all the files as a single block with the SHA224 algorithm.

+`seqsum  [-Rj] [files ...] [directories ...] `

+###seqcp
+Copy a sequence of file in a directory.

+`seqcp [-vc] /path/to/sequence.%04d.exr [first frame] [last frame] [target directory]`

 Installation
 ------------